For Fall Transfers (Entering September 2015)

 Families living abroad whose student is a US citizen or eligible non-citizen are asked to complete the Profile form as well.
 They should also forward a copy of their tax return(s) or verification of income with English translation directly to the Financial Aid Office.

 Students applying only for Federal Aid (such as Federal Direct Loans) are not required to complete the ProfileTM .

 3. SIGNED PARENTS' 2014 FEDERAL TAX RETURN

-Signed copies of the student's and parents' 2014 federal tax return including all schedules and W2 forms should be sent.
+Signed copies of the student's and parents' 2014 federal tax return including all schedules and W2 forms should be submitted.